-Another two-step idea that works brilliantly for us is to place a website or landing page on the postcard and send the recipients to the page for something FREE, but valuable (we give away several different comprehensive reports on marketing).
-When they go to the website, there is a fill-in section to capture their contact information in exchange for the free report.
+Another two-step idea that works brilliantly for us is to place a website or landing page on the postcard and send the recipients to the page for something FREE, but valuable (our best offer is simply free samples of our products).
+When they go to the website, there is a fill-in section to capture their contact information in exchange for the free samples.
 These leads, for us, are a bit colder than someone that calls us - but now we can "warm them up" with more promotion.